openwfm/wrf-sfire-docs/docs/updates.md

 * Maintenance of nodes math-alderaan-c[13-32] to improve cooling is planned for Friday 7/29 9am-3pm.
 Depending on the progress, maintenance may be extended to nodes math-alderaan-c[01-12] too.

 * Please continue to run jobs, just know that they may be interrupted for maintenance.
 The downtime of individual nodes will be kept to a minimum possible.
-Individual nodes will be put in drain state few hours in advance of power off so that no new jobs can start there.

 ### 2022/07/28